yezholov/CSharp_FinalProject/README.md

-# File Reading, Writing, and Directory Scanning
+# File content indexing using agents and a master process

 **Objective**: Create a distributed system consisting of three separate C# console applications